 I didn’t always have the right attitude when I first came to uni, but I realised half way through my first year that I’m paying a lot of money to study so let’s make the most of it.
 As soon as I changed my attitude towards my course and everything, that’s when I just started taking risks.
 My first risk was that I ran for ACS President, I always tell this story, and I lost really badly and I felt like it was the most public thing ever, but then the President of Enactus said ‘Zoe, I love your energy, why don’t you become one of our exec members?’ and then I went from there.
 But I always say, if I didn’t take the risk in losing running for president then, then I would have never gone on to be president of Enactus and then the SU president, so me changing my attitude towards those opportunities has had an impact on everything that I’ve done so far.

 I’m inspired by my faith.
 I’m a Christian and it’s just set the values and the foundation of my life and definitely everything about love; I love people because of my faith.
 Then I’m inspired by my family, my parents are African and I love it!
 I love the African and the British infusion that they’ve taught us and adopted into our lives.
 They’re just so hilarious my parents, they taught me to just not take life too seriously and to have fun and enjoy everything but always work hard, so I’m definitely inspired by my whole family.
 And I have a picture of Michelle Obama on my desk; she’s like the queen to me!
-I love Michelle Obama!
-She’s definitely the one who made Obama the President he was in my opinion.
+I love her!
+She’s definitely the one who made Obama the President he was, in my opinion.